Simply LaKita

 3. Ground Black Pepper - Try to use freshly ground black pepper if you have it available.

-5. Herbs - This is completely optional but adds some really nice flavor to the oil that will be added to the steak.
+5. Herbs - This is completely optional but adds some nice flavor and taste to the oil that will be added to the steak.
 Today I'm using fresh thyme, but rosemary also works really well.

 6. Garlic - Try to add a couple of garlic cloves to the oil to flavor it with some nice garlicky flavor.